 Volunteer Packer Pre-Project Details

-Without your generosity and commitment to service, MWA wouldn’t be able to access the trails most in need of our volunteer’s efforts.
+Without your generosity and commitment to service, we wouldn’t be able to access the trails most in need of our volunteer efforts.
 Thank you so very much for all your help!

 First Things First: Volunteer Packer Requirements

 To keep our safety history untarnished and to be sure we're meeting all USFS standards, all packers who work with MWA must meet the requirements listed below.
 Thank you in advance for keeping the bar high.

 - All packers must

 - Have current USFS-approved defensive horsemenship training.
 Provide upon request to MWA staff.
 It's assumed you have this certification when you register for a volunteer project.